BitSwap-BiFi/bitswap-docs/content/integrations.md

-# Future Integrations with Bitfrost in Bitswap
+# Future Integrations with Bitfrost on Bitswap

 Bitswap is continually evolving to provide cutting-edge features and enhance the user experience.
 In the near future, we plan to integrate Bitfrost, a powerful technology supporting state channels, Taproot, multi-peer participation, composability, and RGB.
 This section delves into what users can expect from these exciting future integrations.